VladVolkov22222/DriveIconChanger/README.md

 ### Image preparation.

 The program supports only .ico files.
-To get them from PNG, type "png in ico" in the search
+To get them from PNG, type "png to ico" in the search

 ![image](https://github.com/VladVolkov22222/DriveIconChanger/assets/119122824/8139a29b-4107-4dce-ac62-b77f5e877239)